What is benign prostatic hyperplasia and what are the treatment methods for benign prostatic hyperplasia?

 Second: The technique of treating prostate enlargement with water vapor by steaming:

-The device is inserted attached to the urinary catheter, and through water vapor, the prostate is vaporized without the need for an incision.
+The device is inserted, attached to the urinary catheter, and through water vapor the prostate is evaporated without the need for a surgical incision.
+It is one of the modern techniques in this field.
+Here is a video showing this procedure:

 Third: Treatment of benign prostatic hyperplasia withMicrowave (Microwave) MİCROWAVES Transurethral (TUMT) laser.